 At Level II, volunteers work more than one time per week, have unsupervised contact with students or have access to school funds.
-These individuals must have a clear background check and appropriate reference checks.
+These individuals must have a clear background check which includes a criminal background check and review of sex offenders registry, and appropriate reference checks.